Legislative and Regulatory Framework

-The Ontario College of Trades and Apprenticeship Act, 2009 (OCTAA) replaces two previous pieces of legislation that set out the regulatory framework for the trades in Ontario – the Trades Qualification and Apprenticeship Act (TQAA) and the Apprenticeship and Certification Act (ACA).
-On April 8, the TQAA and ACA and regulations under those Acts were repealed.
-OCTAA and regulations made under OCTAA now set out the legislative and regulatory framework for the trades in Ontario.
+The Ontario College of Trades and Apprenticeship Act, 2009 (OCTAA) replaces two previous pieces of legislation that set out the regulatory framework for the skilled trades in Ontario – the Trades Qualification and Apprenticeship Act (TQAA) and the Apprenticeship and Certification Act (ACA).
+On April 8, 2013, the TQAA and ACA and regulations under those Acts were repealed.
+OCTAA and regulations made under OCTAA now set out the legislative and regulatory framework for the skilled trades in Ontario.

-Regulations governing the establishment of apprenticeship programs
+Regulations governing the skilled trades and the establishment of apprenticeship programs

 OCTAA gives the College’s Board of Governors the authority to make regulations prescribing wage rates, ratios and training hours for apprentices.

 To view the current regulations in effect under OCTAA, please click here.